And I Darken was a very viciously stabby book and for that? I AM A FAN.

 - They are all for Oppressing Feelings.

-But I wouldn’t say overly graphic?
+- It’s violent and dark, but I wouldn’t say overly graphic?
 There is death!
 But I felt like it mostly told the murder and mayhem instead of describing it in deep detail, which kept it well in the YA category.
 PEOPLE DO GET IMPALED THOUGH.
 Blood is shed and Lada is violently vicious.
 Just sayin’.

 I have fond feelings for this vicious book.